EMuritu/Gas_Flaring_Analysis/README.md

 ## 4. Results
 ### Entity-Relationship Diagram (ERD)
 The database was designed with normalization principles to efficiently store and relate data.
-The schema consists of three main tables: `countries`, `fields`, and `flaring_events`, linked through foreign keys
+The schema consists of three main tables: countries, fields and flaring_events linked through foreign keys